eco-by-different/winzstd/README.md

 Use level `11` for balanced `.tar.zst` compression.

-Use higher levels such as `18-22` when smaller output size is more important than compression speed.
+Use levels around `18-19` when you want strong compression with a practical balance between output size and compression time.

+Use level `22` only when maximum compression level is desired and compression speed is not important.

 ## Screenshot